zackmdavis/Leafline/README.md

 A web application GUI to Leafline, the Leafline Web Client, is written in Clojure 1.7 and ECMAScript 6.

-Any resemblance to other popular games is really obvious and _not to be discussed!_
+Any resemblance to other popular games is _not to be discussed!_